nikodonnell/getvero.github.io/_articles/getting-started.md

 One of our success engineers will inform you about our plans for allocating dedicated IPs and warming up those IPs if your setup and scale demand this, otherwise you can assume all is in order and handled by Vero's engineers – we do the hard work for you.
 Feel free to ask questions at any time.

 You do however need to setup domain authentication.
-To do this, ensure you add a domain to your primary project (typically the default Production project) in Vero.
+To do this, ensure you add a domain to the appopraite project in Vero.
 Have an administrator head to *[Settings > Project details](https://app.getvero.com/settings/project)* and add the domain you will be sending from.
 From there, visit the *[Settings > Email Delivery](https://app.getvero.com/settings/providers)* menu and select **Request DNS Records**.
 You will then need to add the required DNS records to your sending domain.

 You can [read a detailed guide to domain authentication in Vero](/articles/how-to-setup-my-domain-signing-and-remove-via-getveromail-com-from-your-emails.html).